+37 is composed of scientists representing the imaging device manufacturers, image analysis laboratories,

+38 biopharmaceutical industry, academia, government research organizations, and professional societies,
-35 The RSNA QIBA Dynamic Contrast Enhanced Magnetic Resonance Imaging (DCE-MRI) Technical Committee 36 is composed of scientists representing the imaging device manufacturers, image analysis laboratories, 37 biopharmaceutical industry, academia, government research organizations, and professional societies, 38 among others.
-All work is classified as pre-competitive.
-The goal of the DCE-MRI committee is to define basic standards for DCE-MRI measurements and quality control that enable consistent, reliable and fit-for-39 purpose quantitative transfer constant (K^{trans})^[1] and blood normalized initial area under the gadolinium 40 concentration curve (IAUGC{BN})^[2] results across imaging platforms (at 1.5 tesla (1.5 T)), clinical sites, and 41 time.
-42

-This effort is motivated by the emergence of DCE-MRI as a method with potential to provide predictive, 44 prognostic and/or pharmacodynamic response biomarkers for cancer^[3-11].
-Remarkably, the results 45 demonstrating this potential have been obtained despite considerable variation in the methods used for 46 47 acquisition and analysis of the DCE-MRI data.
-This suggests there are substantial physiological differences (i.e., benign vs. malignant or non-responsive vs. responsive tumors) underlying these observations.
-Thus, 48 49 there appears to be a promising future for use of DCE-MRI for both clinical research and in routine clinical 50 practice.
-However, in order to fulfill this promise it is essential that common quantitative endpoints are 51 used and that results are independent of imaging platforms, clinical sites, and time.
+- define basic standards for DCE-MRI measurements and quality control that enable consistent, reliable and fit-for-purpose quantitative transfer constant (K^{trans})^[1] and blood-normalized initial-area-under-the- - 42 gadolinium-concentration curve $(IAUGC{BN})^{[2]}$ results across imaging platforms (at 1.5 tesla (1.5 T)), clinical - 43 sites, and time.44 - 45 This effort is motivated by the emergence of DCE-MRI as a method with potential to provide predictive, - 46 prognostic and/or pharmacodynamic response biomarkers for cancer ^[3-11].
+Remarkably, the results - 47 demonstrating this potential have been obtained despite considerable variation in the methods used for - 48 acquisition and analysis of the DCE-MRI data.
+This suggests there are substantial physiological differences - 49 (i.e., benign vs. malignant or non-responsive vs. responsive tumors) underlying these observations.
+Thus, - 50 there appears to be a promising future for use of DCE-MRI for both clinical research and in routine clinical - 51 practice.
+However, in order to fulfill this promise it is essential that common quantitative endpoints are - 52 used and that results are independent of imaging platforms, clinical sites, and time. - 53

 For the application of DCE-MRI in the development of anti-angiogenic and anti-vascular therapies, there is a consensus ^[12] on which quantitative endpoints should be employed: K^{trans} and IAUGC{BN}.
 Hence, the initial focus of the DCE-MRI committee is on these biomarkers.
-Although there have been general recommendations on how to standardize DCE-MRI methodology^[12, 13], there are no guidelines sufficient to ensure consistent, reliable and fit-for-purpose quantitative DCE-MRI results across imaging platforms, clinical sites, and time.
+Although there have been general recommendations on how to standardize DCE-MRI methodology^[12, 13], there are no guidelines sufficient to ensure consistent, reliable and fit-for-purpose quantitative DCE-MRI results across imaging platforms, ensure consistent, reliable and fit-for-purpose quantitative DCE-MRI results across imaging platforms, clinical sites, and time.
 Hence, in this profile, basic standards for site and scanner qualification, subject

-59 preparation, contrast agent administration, imaging procedure, image post-processing, image analysis,
+60 preparation, contrast agent administration, imaging procedure, image post-processing, image analysis,

-60 image interpretation, data archival and quality control are defined to provide that guidance.
+61 image interpretation, data archiving and quality control are defined to provide that guidance.

-61 Summary of Clinical Trial Usage
+62 Summary of Clinical Trial Usage

-This technique offers a robust, reproducible measure of microvascular parameters associated with human cancers based on kinetic modeling of dynamic MRI data sets.
-The rigor and details surrounding these data are described throughout the text of this document in various sub-sections.
+63 This technique offers a robust, reproducible measure of microvascular parameters associated with human 64 cancers based on kinetic modeling of dynamic MRI data sets.
+The rigor and details surrounding these data 65 are described throughout the text of this document in various sub-sections.

-65 II.
+66 II.
 Clinical Context and Claims

-66 One application of DCE-MRI where considerable effort has been focused on quantitative endpoints is its use to provide pharmacodynamic biomarkers for the development of novel therapeutic (in specific anti angiogenic) agents targeting the tumor blood supply ^[4, 9, 14-26].
+- 67 One application of DCE-MRI where considerable effort has been focused on quantitative endpoints is its use 68 to provide pharmacodynamic biomarkers for the development of novel therapeutic (in specific anti- - to provide pharmacodynamic biomarkers for the development of novel therapeutic (in specific anti angiogenic) agents targeting the tumor blood supply ^[4, 9, 14-26].
 A growing understanding of the underlying

-69 molecular pathways active in cancer has led to the development of novel therapies targeting VEGFR, EGFR-
+70 molecular pathways active in cancer has led to the development of novel therapies targeting VEGFR, EGFR-

-70 tk, PI3K, mTOR, Akt and other pathways.
+71 tk, PI3K, mTOR, Akt and other pathways.
 Unlike the conventional cytotoxic chemotherapeutic agents, many

-71 of these molecularly-targeted agents are cytostatic, causing inhibition of tumor growth rather than tumor

-72 regression.
-One example is anti-angiogenesis agents, which are presumed to act through altering tumor

-- vasculature and reducing tumor blood flow and/or permeability.
-In this context, conventional endpoints, - 74 like tumor shrinkage as applied at e.g. Response Evaluation Criteria in Solid Tumors (RECIST), may not be
+- 72 of these molecularly-targeted agents are cytostatic, causing inhibition of tumor growth rather than tumor - regression.
+One example is anti-angiogenesis agents, which are presumed to act through altering tumor - vasculature and reducing tumor blood flow and/or permeability.
+In this context, conventional endpoints, - 75 like tumor shrinkage as applied through the Response Evaluation Criteria in Solid Tumors (RECIST) system,